sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.markdown

 ![Column Selection Mode](https://thepracticaldev.s3.amazonaws.com/i/a2dxbcyct51r8emjzbws.gif)

-A third multiple-cursor use-case is when we select all the occurrences of the selected text (^ + ⌘ + G shortcut or from the menu Edit > Find > Select All Accourences) and the typing/deletion happens at all the places.
+A third multiple-cursor use-case is when we select all the occurrences of the selected text (Edit > Find > Select All Accourences) and the typing/deletion happens everywhere.

 ### Code Navigation